argentsea/docfx/tutorials/configuration.md

 * __A *database connection*__ - a data set which is hosted by a single database
 * __A *shard set*__  - a single data set spread over multiple database connections

 ArgentSea configuration supports any number of *database connections* and any number of *shard sets*.
-And of course each *shard set* can have many database connections.
+And of course each *shard set* can have many database connections, even separate read and write connections.

 This creates a potentially large number of database connections.
 Many of these will likely have similar connection information.
 In many scenarios, all of the connections in a shard set would use the same login information.
 Likewise, in a given datacenter environment it only makes sense that all connections use the same resiliency strategy.